-As a resident of the Tahoe Keys Property Owners Association, my wife and I commend the Lahontan Water Control Board and Lahontan Staff for their vision and perseverance in recently passing the amendment allowing exemptions to the prohibition of aquatic herbicides in Lake Tahoe.
-We now trust that the State Water Board will pass this important amendment.
+As a resident of Lake Tahoe [or "a resident of Tahoe Keys Property Owners

+Association"], we commend the Lahontan Water Control Board and Lahontan Staff for their vision and perseverance in recently passing the amendment allowing exemptions to the prohibition of aquatic herbicides in Lake Tahoe.
+We now trust that the State Water

+Board will pass this important amendment.
 Non-chemical methods (harvesting, matts, and hand picking of aquatic weeds) of controlling invasive aquatic weeds have not worked in Lake Tahoe.
 In fact, the problem is getting worse.
-We have found that it is difficult to swim in certain areas due to the amount and density of the invasive aquatic weeds.